 Exceptions to the notice

-The Temporary Employment Notice does not apply to employees in certain limited duration appointments like fixed-duration classified appointments, professional staff temporary, or limited-duration appointments, or to the following job titles:
+The Temporary Employment Notice does not apply to employees in certain limited duration positions like fixed-duration classified, professional staff temporary, or limited-duration, or to the following student job titles:

-The following table provides an overview of appointments that are limited duration or temporary, and links to related hiring and policy information.
-Contact your unit’s Human Resources consultant if you have questions about these types of appointments.
+The following table provides an overview of job profiles that are limited duration or temporary, and links to related hiring and policy information.
+Contact your unit’s HR consultant if you have questions about these types of positions.

 950 limit does not apply to per diem registered nurses 2 and 3 at HMC and UWMC, and to ocean-going classifications in the College of the Environment

-Project appointments likely to exceed 9 months should be treated as regular professional staff appointments.
+Project positions likely to exceed 9 months should be treated as regular professional staff positions.

 |Monthly||As assigned by Compensation||Yes||Requested through and approved by Compensation|